 Choosing the proper strike prices is crucial to being successful with the iron condor.
 It is important to understand the trade-off between the probability of success and maximum profit potential.
 Traders will seek to position the sold strike prices close enough to produce a higher net credit, but far enough apart that there is a strong probability of the underlying asset’s settling between the two at expiration.
 By narrowing this range, a trader is reducing his or her probability of success.
 The further apart these strike prices are, the better the probability of the underlying security’s settling between the two prices at expiration.

 One way to forecast this probability is by using delta.
 A short contract with a delta of 0.05, for instance, would be two standard deviations, representing a 95% probability of the contract’s expiring out of the money.
 The trade-off for this very high probability of a successful trade would most likely be a very small credit received.
 As previously mentioned, you can also adjust your desired profit in order to increase or decrease the probably of a profitable trade.

 The most significant factor is your volatility expectation.
-Volatility is currently low, but that could change at any time.
-If you do believe that this low volatility environment will persist, iron condors can be a powerful, limited-risk tool.
+If you do believe a low volatility environment will persist, iron condors can be a powerful, limited-risk tool.